nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to set a reminder including its description, frequency and end time (for a specific task)
-2. To-do list set the reminder and displays ‘operation done’ on UI Use case ends
+2. To-do list set the reminder and displays 'operation done' on UI Use case ends

 **Extensions**